What a Google Ads Audit Should Find in Week One

 - Ad groups are too loose to support relevant messaging

 A good Google Ads audit gives you a clearer sequence: fix tracking, tighten query control, improve landing page alignment, and then scale the campaigns that create qualified demand.
 That is how the first week of review turns into the next quarter of better decisions.
+If you would rather have someone run that review with you, take a look at my services or just get in touch.

-More from the blog
+More from the journal.